SeismoVLAB/SVL/02-Run_Process/README.md

  COMMAND LINE FLAGS TO PROVIDE:
      -dir  : Location of the working directory.
-     -file : Name of the SeismoVLab input file to be loaded.
+     -file : Name of the SeismoVLAB input file to be loaded.
 </pre>

 Then, we can run a serial/parallel **Seismo-VLAB** in the following manner:

 * For a single-core execution,
 <pre>
-./SeismoVLab -dir /path/to/simulation/directory -file model.$.svl
+./SeismoVLAB.exe -dir '/path/to/Partition/folder' -file 'model.$.json'
 </pre>

 * For a multiple-core execution,
 <pre>
-mpirun -np n ./SeismoVLab -dir /path/to/simulation/directory -file model.$.svl
+mpirun -np n ./SeismoVLAB.exe -dir '/path/to/Partition/folder' -file 'model.$.json'
 </pre>

-The flag <span style="color:blue">`-np = n`</span> specifies that the number of processors are <span style="color:blue">`n`</span>, this requieres the mesh and simulation files to be partitioned in such number of files.
-The latter explains the <span style="color:blue">`.$.`</span> token which internally is replaced by the processor number.
+The flag `-np = n` specifies that the number of processors are `n`, this requires the mesh and simulation files to be partitioned in such number of files.
+The latter explains the `.$.` token which internally is replaced by the processor number.

 Folder Description
 ==================